v-adhithyan/365DaysOfCode/README.md

 ## day 27 (Jan 27, 2019)
   Added a new column in core model Tweetstats to associate party.
 Also, Optimized some util functions.
 These changes were performed to accomodate timeseries tweet plot change.

+## day 28 (Jan 28, 2019)
+  Modified the frontend to show timeseries plot.